huguessK/EcomProject/README.md

 - possibility to subscribe to the newsletter and get a discount
 - create a payment gateway using paypal SDK
 - added faq, about and contact pages
-- the site is fully functional for screens wider than 1108px
+- this site is designed for screens wider than 1115 px -- Suitable for PCs, Laptops, Surface Hub

-tasks to be performed:

-- site to be responsive (for screen width < 1108px)

-        I will add session cookies once the site is fully responsive.